eohne/YFinance.jl/docs/src/QuoteSummary.md

 # Sub-Items

 The below functions can extract certain items from the Yahoo quoteSummary.
-The functions below return Dictionaries that can readily be piped into a DataFrame.
+The functions below return OrderedDictionaries form the OrderCollections.jl package that can readily be piped into a DataFrame.

 ## Calendar Events